magento/merchdocs/src/marketing/create-new-rec.md

    ![Recommendation unit]({% link images/images-ee/p-rex-unit.png %}){: .zoom}

-The products inside the above recommendation unit are called *recommendation items*.
-When you create a new recommendation, you configure:
+The products inside the above recommendation unit are called *recommended items*.

--  Which pages should display the recommendation unit

--  Where on the page you want the recommendation unit to appear

--  Which recommendation type you want to use, such as "most viewed", "most purchased", and so on

-After you create and activate the recommendation unit, Magento will begin [collecting metrics]({% link marketing/recommendation-metrics.md %}) that measure data such as if a unit was rendered on a page, if it was viewed, if it was clicked by a user, and so on.
+After you create and activate the recommendation unit, Magento will begin [collecting metrics]({% link marketing/recommendation-metrics.md %}) that measure data such as impressions, views, and clicks, and so on.
 The [Product Recommendations]({% link marketing/product-recommendations.md %}#dashboard) dashboard displays these metrics for each recommendation unit to help you make informed business decisions.

 1. On the _Admin_ sidebar, go to **Marketing** > _Promotions_ > **Product Recommendations** to display the **Product Recommendations** dashboard.